-The International Spy Museum embarked upon construction of a new permanent home in Southwest Washington, DC, a few blocks from the National Mall.
-The landmark building will be a permanent cultural resource at L’Enfant Plaza in the nation’s capital when it is completed in fall 2018.
-At 140,000 square feet, the new Museum will provide more than double the floor space of the existing building, at 800 F Street NW, and will include new resources for educational programming, a lecture hall/theater, and multifunction event space with sweeping views of DC.
+The International Spy Museum embarked upon construction of a new permanent home in southwest Washington, DC, a few blocks from the National Mall.
+Completed in 2018, the landmark building is a permanent cultural resource at L’Enfant Plaza.
+At 140,000 square feet, the new Museum provides more than double the floor space of the previous home and includes new resources for educational programming, a lecture hall/theater, and multi-function event space with sweeping views of DC.

 Over the course of a nine month period F&R provided pre-construction surveys and vibration monitoring services during construction activities as the potential impact of adjacent construction on occupied buildings, sensitive facades, and historic structures were a concern to the owner and construction team.

-F&R’s preconstruction surveys included photographic and videographic record of the existing garage levels below the proposed structure, an adjacent Metro station, office spaces, hardscapes and above ground utility systems.
-Vibration monitoring was conducted in various locations adjacent to and below the proposed site to supplement findings of the pre-construction survey and help quantify potential vibrations associated with adjacent construction activities.
-These services were performed during demolition, pile driving, and site excavation activities as well as below grade construction.
+Vibration monitoring in various locations adjacent to and below the proposed site to supplement findings of the pre-construction survey and help quantify potential vibrations associated with adjacent construction activities.
+Monitoring was conducted during demolition, pile driving, and site excavation activities as well as below grade construction.